 The early 1930s brought Herblock to Cleveland, where he drew exclusively for syndication at NEA.
-Curiously, as the decade wore on, Herblock grew more liberal as his syndicate's politics became increasingly conservative.
-By the late '30s, the syndicate shrank the size of his cartoons, and begrudgingly waited out the term of his contract.
-But in 1939, Herb Block won the first of his three Pulitzer Prizes for cartooning, and he became the NEA's darling again.
+Curiously, as the decade wore on, Herblock grew more progressive as his syndicate's politics became increasingly conservative.
+By the late 1930s, the syndicate shrank the size of his cartoons, and begrudgingly waited out the term of his contract.
+But in 1942, Herb Block won the first of his three Pulitzer Prizes for cartooning, and he became the NEA's darling again.
 He also proved the isolationist stance of his newspaper wrong by already making cartoons warning against Hitler and Mussolini when the USA was still in favor of remaining neutral about the matter.
 In 1943 he joined up for military service.
 When the war was over, he joined The Washington Post in 1946, where he worked as political cartoonist for the rest of his 74-year career, winning his second Pulitzer in 1954 and the third in 1979.

 Block was one of the first American political cartoonists to fiercely comment on the communist-hunt of senator Joseph R. McCarthy.
 He coined the term "McCarthyism" in a cartoon showing a ton of tar and feathers.
 McCarthy wasn't too pleased with this portrayal and called him out in a speech.
 Block's poignant pen has harassed American politicians and presidents from Herbert H. Hoover to George W. Bush.
 In 1954, Herblock drew Vice President Richard Nixon crawling out of a sewer pipe.
 The cartoon was such an insult to Nixon that he withdrew his subscription to the Washington Post and added Herblock to his infamous and ever-growing "Enemies List".